 Also, it’s worth noting that readings are not always taken each month.
 In many cases, a provider will estimate a reading.
-This is nothing to worry about, as the provider will “true up” your account once they take an actual reading.
+This is nothing to worry about, as the provider will “true-up” your account once they take an actual reading.
 Just make sure you aren’t getting two estimated readings in a row.

 Now that we have the amount of electricity used, we need to find the amount you are being charged for that electricity.
 The standard measurement of electricity usage is the kilowatt-hour (or kWh).
 A kilowatt-hour is equal to 1,000 watts being used over a period of one hour.
-For reference, a one room apartment will usually draw about 500 kWh per month, while a two bedroom house use around 1,500 kWh.
+For reference, a one-room apartment will usually draw about 500 kWh per month, while a two-bedroom house use around 1,500 kWh.

-If you have a fixed rate plan, when you signed up for your service you were quoted a certain price for kWh.
+If you have a fixed-rate plan, when you signed up for your service you were quoted a certain price for kWh.
 You’ll find you are probably paying a little less or a little more than that number, as it figures in flat fees and charges and was based on exactly 2,000 kWh of usage.
-If you use less than 2,000 kWh per month your bill effective rate will be a little higher that quoted rate, while if you use more than 2,000 kWh per month your effective rate will be a little lower than the quoted rate.
+If you use less than 2,000 kWh per month your bill effective rate will be a little higher than quoted rate, while if you use more than 2,000 kWh per month your effective rate will be a little lower than the quoted rate.